ArtifexSoftware/ghostpdl/doc/src/Readme.rst

 .. _URWFontInformation:

-URW Font Information
+URW++ Font Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+We rely on two sets of fonts for our products, both from URW++.

+Firstly, there is a PostScript Language Level 2 font set (also required
+for PDF), in Type 1 font format.
+These are included with Ghostscript and
+GhostPDL, and are distributed under the GNU GPLv2, with an exemption to
+allowing embedding in PDF and PostScript files.

+Secondly, there is the PCL5 set, in TrueType format.
+These are required
+for GhostPCL and GhostPDL (since the latter includes PCL5 support).

-The set of truetype fonts in the urwfonts directory are necessary for the PCL/XL interpreter to function properly but they ARE NOT FREE SOFTWARE and are NOT distributed under the GNU GPL/AGPL.
-They can instead be redistributed under the `AFPL`_ license which bars commercial use.
+These PCL fonts are NOT FREE SOFTWARE and are NOT distributed under any

-If your copy of GhostPDL includes these fonts, you should have received a copy of the Aladdin Free Public License, usually in a file called COPYING.AFPL.
-If not, please contact Artifex Software, Inc. 39 Mesa Street, Suite 108A, San Francisco, CA 94129, USA, or visit `Artifex`_
+GNU GPL/AGPL variant.
+They are, instead, distributed under the `AFPL license`_
+which prohibits commercial use.
+A copy of this license in included in
+the GhostPDL source distribution.

 Document roadmap by theme